Inhaler say Arctic Monkeys are "the most lovely and welcoming guys"

 Elsewhere in the latest Big Read, Inhaler said that watching the Beatles documentary Get Back helped them to relieve the pressure of making their forthcoming second album, ‘Cuts & Bruises’.

-Additionally, Hewson told NME that making the follow up to their 2021 debut was a “struggle” for the band.
+Additionally, Hewson told NME that creating the follow up to their 2021 debut was a “struggle” for the band.
 “We had such a hard time making this record,” he said.
 “We thought, ‘Aren’t you meant to enjoy making a record to some extent?'”

 Inhaler are due to embark on a UK headline tour next month (find tickets here) before supporting Harry Styles in Dublin this June.